wp-plugins/my-wish-list/readme.txt

 1) Simply link to it.
 A new page exists on your site for each list you create.
 If you want to customize how your list is laid out, this is the option for you.
 Copy the template file /my-wish-list/templates/single-wishlist.php into your active theme's directory and edit away.

 2) Use the shortcode [wishlist id=xx] in any page or post, where id is the post id of the wishlist you created.
+This shortcode appears in the upper-right box on the edit form.
+Just copy/paste it into your post.

 = Can visitors reserve items to purchase from my wishlist? =